Trichoplax: Role as a model organism

-Long ignored as an exotic, marginal phenomenon, Trichoplax adhaerens is today viewed as a potential biological model organism.
-In particular, research is needed to determine how a group of cells that cannot be considered full-fledged epithelial tissue organizes itself, how locomotion and coordination occur in the absence of true muscle and nerve tissue, and how the absence of a concrete body axis affects the animal's biology.
+Trichoplax adhaerens is a model organism.
+In particular, research is needed to determine how a group of cells that cannot be considered full-fledged epithelial tissue organizes itself, how locomotion and coordination occur in the absence of true muscle and nerve tissue, and how the absence of a body axis affects the animal's biology.
 At the genetic level, the way in which Trichoplax adhaerens protects against damage to its genome needs to be studied, particularly with regard to the existence of special DNA-repair processes.
 T. adhaerens can tolerate high levels of radiation damage that are lethal to other animals.
 Tolerance to X-ray exposure was found to depend on expression of genes involved in DNA repair and apoptosis including the gene Mdm2.
 Complete decoding of the genome should also clarify the placozoans' place in evolution, which continues to be controversial.

 Its ability to fight cancer through a combination of aggressive DNA repair and ejection of damaged cells makes it a promising organism for cancer research.

 In addition to basic research, this animal could also be suitable for studying wound-healing and regeneration processes; as yet unidentified metabolic products should be researched.
 Finally, Trichoplax adhaerens is also being considered as an animal model for testing compounds and antibacterial drugs.

+The related lineage Trichoplax sp.
+H2 has been suggested to be a more suitable model organism than T. adhaerens, due to its abundance and ease of culture.

 Systematics

 Francesco Saverio Monticelli described another species in 1893, which he found in the waters around Naples, naming it Treptoplax reptans.
 However, it has not been observed since 1896, and most zoologists today doubt its existence.

-Significant genetic differences have been observed between collected specimens matching the morphological description of T. adhaerens, suggesting that it may be a cryptic species complex.
-At least eight distinct genotypes (marked from H1 to H8) have been observed.
+Significant genetic differences have been observed between collected specimens matching the morphological description of T. adhaerens, leading scientists to suggest in 2004 that it may be a cryptic species complex.
+At least twenty haplotypes have since been assigned based on the 16S mitochondrial DNA fragment, with T. adhaerens being equated to the lineage H1.

-Because great genetic differences often occur between representatives of Trichoplax adhaerens, differences that in other taxa would result in their being spread among different genera, it is currently unclear whether the single species, based on morphological criteria, does not actually correspond to a group of cryptospecies, i.e. species that are not outwardly distinguishable from one another.
-Distribution of the genetic variants is not a function of geography: some variants are found in multiple regions (e.g. Pacific, Caribbean and Red Sea).
-At the same time, very different genetic variants can be isolated from the same habitat.
+While most haplotypes have not been formally described as species, they have been (with the exception of the morphologically distinct H0, Polyplacotoma mediterranea) provisionally placed into seven distinct clades.
+The genus Trichoplax was redefined in 2021 as comprising clades I and II, including haplotypes H1, H2, H3 and H17.
+A 2022 study defined Trichoplax more restrictively as only clade I (haplotypes H1, H2 and H17), with H3 being suggested to belong to a separate undescribed genus in the family Trichoplacidae.